puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-shell/readme.md

 * Set operation can be used for:

-1. Setting value of a single leaf.
+1. Setting the value of a single leaf.
 2. Setting values of multiple leaves in a single shell operation.
-3. Setting list of values for a leaf-list.
+3. Setting a list of values for a leaf-list.
 4. Replacing the whole subtree using a JSON snippet.

-* Example - setting value of a single leaf:
+* Example - setting the value of a single leaf:
 ```shell move to specified device
 config>uniconfig-topology iosxr
 ```